retriever

 There is a wide variety of prices in the mix today.

-I am reminded of something that pete says.....that it just takes one or two occasional big price winners to move us forward, while the remainder, hopefully, keep us on an even keel.
+I am reminded of something that pete pete says.....that it just takes one or two occasional big price winners to move us forward, while the remainder, hopefully, keep us on an even keel.

 Once again I have no idea where this is going but it's main purpose is to help me focus and sometimes it's the side-line spots that make a difference.